Back

 If you are pregnant or breast-feeding, think you may be pregnant or are planning to become pregnant, ask your doctor or pharmacist for advice before using this medicine.

-Preclinical studies in animals have shown no adverse effects on pregnancy and fetal development.
+Preclinical studies in animals have not shown any adverse effects on pregnancy and fetal development.

 You should not take the medicine during the last trimester of pregnancy.

-Breastfeeding is not recommended during treatment with Nalgesine.
+Breastfeeding is not recommended during treatment with Nalgesin.

 Driving and using machines

-Naproxen is not known to have a significant influence on the ability to drive and use machines.
+Naproxen is not known to have a significant effect on the ability to drive and use machines.

 Nalgesin contains sodium

-Each Nalgesine tablet contains about 25 mg of sodium.
-Keep this in mind if you're on a salt-restricted diet.
+Each Nalgesin tablet contains approximately 25 mg of sodium.
+Please keep this in mind if you are on a salt-restricted diet.

 Always take this medicine exactly as described in this leaflet or as your doctor or pharmacist has told you.
 If you are not sure, ask your doctor or pharmacist.

-The usual dose is 1 tablet every 12 hours (up to a maximum of 2 tablets daily) for as long as symptoms persist, but not longer than indicated in point 2.
+The usual dose is 1 tablet every 12 hours (up to a maximum of 2 tablets per day), for as long as symptoms persist, but not longer than indicated in section 2.

 Initially, you can take a double dose: two tablets at the same time or the second tablet after an hour interval.